-When the Sink Rate During Glide and the Best Glide parameters are set properly in SETUP, SkyView displays a green glide ring on the map.
-See the SkyView System Installation Guide for more details on setting Glide Ring parameters for your aircraft.
+When the Sink Rate During Glide and the Best Glide parameters are set properly in SETUP, SkyView displays a green glide ring on the Moving Map.
+See the SkyView System Installation Guide or the SkyView HDX System Installation Manual (Certified) for more details on setting Glide Ring parameters for your aircraft.